apache/cordova-docs/docs/en/edge/stylesheet.md

 * An XML/HTML 'element' rather than 'tag'

 * It's a "method" when called on an object.
-Use "function" only when unspecified, e.g. a "callback function" may also be implemented as an object method.
+Refer to "function" only when unspecified, e.g. a "callback function" may also be implemented as an object method.

 * Use parentheses when referring to `method()` and `function()` names.
   Exception: when referencing the object rather than calling it.